tremho/odp-documentation/guide_book/src/how/ec/battery/6-project.md

 ```

 The `embedded-batteries` repository has the subsystem service definitions for the battery defined in both
 `embedded-batteries` and `embedded-batteries-async` crates.
-We are going to use the async variant here because this is required when attaching
-later to the `Controller`, which we will attach our battery implementation into the larger service framework.
+We are going to use the async variant here because this is required when attaching later to the `Controller`, which we will attach our battery implementation into the larger service framework.

 Now, we can create our project space and start our own work.
-Within the battery_project directory, create a folder named mock_battery and give it this project structure:
+Within the battery_project directory, create a folder named mock_battery and give it this project structure.
+This will allow us to organize our own modules and dependencies cleanly:

 ```
 mock_battery/